Neil-Patel-12/Learning_CPP/README.md

 # Learning-CPP
-This cpp Source file covers most of the C++ concepts and ideas.
+These cpp Source file covers most of the C++ concepts and ideas.